lukecarbis/WPaaP/presentation.md

 	* WooCommerce / EDD
 	* Restrict Content Pro

+* Makes sites more replicable and automated
+	* Agencies can productise their services
+	* Use of WP CLI to automate WordPress installs / setups

 But this presentation isn't about the technical details.

-There are already presentations on WordPress.tv about _why_ WP is a good SaaS Platform.
+There are already presentations on WordPress.tv about _why_ WP is a good platform for your product.

+Since WordPress makes such a good platform for products, there are lots of opportunities for products in your business.

-Let's talk instead about how to make your WPaaS product successful.
+I'd like to talk about how to make your WPaaP successful.

-[Bryce Adams on WordPress.tv](https://wordpress.tv/2015/07/09/bryce-adams-how-i-built-a-wordpress-powered-saas-in-3-days/) [Lew Ayotte on WordPress.tv](https://wordpress.tv/2016/03/28/lew-ayotte-saas-and-wordpress/)
+[Bryce Adams on WordPress.tv](https://wordpress.tv/2015/07/09/bryce-adams-how-i-built-a-wordpress-powered-saas-in-3-days/)

+[Lew Ayotte on WordPress.tv](https://wordpress.tv/2016/03/28/lew-ayotte-saas-and-wordpress/)

 ---